Cogges/cogges.github.io/data-protection-policy.md

 ---
 layout: one_column_page
-title:  "St Mary's Cogges Church Data Protection Policy"
+title:  "Cogges Church Data Protection Policy"
 ---

 Cogges uses personal data about living individuals for the purpose of general church administration and communication.